 The programme recognises organisation, product or services which has been identified by the programme as having completed measurement and offset their emissions and in this case, the double counted emissions will be reported but do not require offset.

-There were instances of recognised offset deductions in this inventory, and these are described below:
+There were no known instances of recognised offset deductions relevant for this inventory.

 Table 10: Recognised offset deductions